 Mr. Faulkner is a member of the board of directors of the Structured Finance Industry Group and of the World Music Institute.

-Brent received his JD from Villanova University School of Law and his BA from Dickinson College.
+Brent graduated from Villanova University School of Law in 2001.

-Charles A. (Charlie) Sweet serves as the practice development leader of Morgan Lewis’ market-leading structured transactions practice group.
-His securitization experience encompasses a wide variety of asset classes, including automobile loans and leases, student loans, marketplace loans, and residential mortgages.
+Charles A. (Charlie) Sweet serves as the practice development leader of the firm’s structured transactions group.
+He advises clients on the federal laws and regulations affecting asset-backed securities and other structured finance products, and his securitization experience encompasses a wide variety of asset classes, including automobile loans and leases, student loans, marketplace loans and residential mortgages.
 Charlie has worked on many innovative transactions and structures, with sponsors ranging from finance arms of Fortune 500 companies to technology-driven emerging growth companies.
-Charlie advises clients on the federal laws and regulations affecting asset-backed securities and other structured finance products.
+He co-authored the fourth edition of the leading industry treatise, Offerings of Asset-Backed Securities (Wolters Kluwer).